-An original and intriguing new contribution to the history of 18th Century art, revealing the Masonic symbolism that prevades the work of one of Britain's greatest painters.
+An intriguing contribution to the history of 18th-century art, revealing the Masonic symbolism that pervades the work of one of Britain's greatest painters.

 Trade Information: LGENPOD

 Available as: Paperback